stencila/stencila/README.md

 ### Other

-Is your favourite language missing from the above list?
+Is your favorite language missing from the above list?
 [Let us know!](https://github.com/stencila/stencila/discussions/new)

 <br>